 1245.230.
-The resolution of necessity shall contain all of the following:
+In addition to other requirements imposed by law, the resolution of necessity shall contain all of the following:

-(a) A general description of the proposed project with a reference to the specific statute or statutes authorizing the public entity to acquire property for such project.

-(b) A description of the property to be acquired for the proposed project and its use in the proposed project.

-(c) A declaration that the governing body of the public entity has found and determined each of the following:

-(1) The public interest and necessity require the proposed project.

-(2) The proposed project is planned or located in the manner that will be most compatible with the greatest public good and the least private injury.
+- (a) A general statement of the public use for which the property is to be taken and a reference to the statute that authorizes the public entity to acquire the property by eminent domain. - (b) A description of the general location and extent of the property to be taken, with sufficient detail for reasonable identification. - (c) A declaration that the governing body of the public entity has found and determined each of the following: - (1) The public interest and necessity require the proposed project. - (2) The proposed project is planned or located in the manner that will be most compatible with the greatest public good and the least private injury.